Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/introduction-interactions.md

 ## Multiple Controls on an Action

-If you have multiple Controls bound to a Binding or an Action which has an Interaction, then the Input System first applies the [Control conflict resolution](binding-conflicts.md) logic to get a single value for the Action, which it then feeds to the Interaction logic.
+If you have multiple Controls bound to a binding or an Action which has an Interaction, then the Input System first applies the [Control conflict resolution](binding-conflicts.md) logic to get a single value for the Action, which it then feeds to the Interaction logic.
 Any of the bound Controls can perform the Interaction.

-## Multiple Interactions on a Binding
+## Multiple Interactions on a binding

-If multiple Interactions are present on a single Binding or Action, then the Input System checks the Interactions in the order they are present on the Binding.
+If multiple Interactions are present on a single binding or Action, then the Input System checks the Interactions in the order they are present on the binding.
 The code example above illustrates this example.
-The Binding on the `fireAction` Action has two Interactions: `WithInteractions("tap;slowTap")`.
+The binding on the `fireAction` Action has two Interactions: `WithInteractions("tap;slowTap")`.
 The [tap](built-in-interactions.md#tap) Interaction gets a first chance at interpreting the input from the Action.
 If the button is pressed, the Action calls the `Started` callback on the tap Interaction.
 If the user keeps holding the button, the tap Interaction times out, and the Action calls the [`Canceled`](xref:UnityEngine.InputSystem.InputAction) callback for the tap Interaction and starts processing the [slow tap](built-in-interactions.md#slowtap) Interaction (which now receives a `Started` callback).

 At any one time, only one Interaction can be "driving" the action (that is, it gets to determine the action's current [`phase`](xref:UnityEngine.InputSystem.InputAction)).
 If an Interaction higher up in the stack cancels, Interactions lower down in the stack can take over.